plemeri/transparent-background/README.md

 ### [New] Configuration

 `transparent-background` now supports external configuration rather than hard coded assets (e.g., checkpoint download url).
 * The config file will be added in your home directory `~/.transparent-background/config.yaml` by default.
 The directory location can be customized by setting the desired file path under the environment variable `TRANSPARENT_BACKGROUND_FILE_PATH`.
+(Contributed by [kwokster10](https://github.com/kwokster10))
 * You may change the `url` argument to your Google Drive download link.
 (Please note that only Google Drive is supported.)
 * You may change the `md5` argument to your file's md5 checksum.
 Or, set `md5` to `NULL` to skip verification.
 * You may add `http_proxy` argument to specify the proxy address as you need.
 If your internet connection is behind a HTTP proxy (e.g. `http://192.168.1.80:8080`), you can set this argument.
 (Contributed by [bombless](https://github.com/bombless))